-Brazil prosecutors file appeal against BHP, Vale dam compensation deal
+Brazil Prosecutors File Appeal Against BHP, Vale Dam Compensation Deal

-SAO PAULO (Reuters) - Brazilian federal prosecutors have filed a lawsuit contesting a compensation package for victims from a 2015 collapsed dam jointly owned by mining giants BHP and Vale, arguing that the package is far too low.
+SAO PAULO: Brazilian federal prosecutors on Thursday filed a lawsuit contesting a compensation package for victims from a 2015 collapsed dam jointly owned by mining giants BHP and Vale , arguing that the package is far too low.

 The move comes after prosecutors earlier this month accused the two companies of colluding with a lawyer to reduce compensation for the victims and interfere with a landmark lawsuit against BHP in the UK.